-Leases which transfer substantially all the risks and rewards of ownership of an asset are treated as a finance lease.
-Assets held under finance leases are capitalised at their fair value at the inception of the lease and depreciated over the estimated useful economic life of the asset or lease term if shorter.
-The finance charges are allocated to the income statement in proportion to the capital amount outstanding.

-All other leases are classified as operating leases.
-Operating lease rentals are charged to the income statement in equal annual amounts over the lease term.
+Until 31 December 2018, Leases which transfer substantially all the risks and rewards of ownership of an asset were treated as a finance lease.
+Assets held under finance leases were capitalised at their fair value at the inception of the lease and depreciated over the estimated useful economic life of the asset or lease term if shorter.
+The finance charges were allocated to the income statement in proportion to the capital amount outstanding.
+All other leases were classified as operating leases.
+Operating lease rentals were charged to the income statement in equal annual amounts over the lease term.